easy-rpa/openframework/libraries/azure-services/README.md

 ```

 For creating of `GraphServiceProvider` you should provide all information that is necessary for authentication such as
 client id, tenant id and list of necessary API permissions.
-In case of injection of `GoogleServicesProvider` using
+In case of injection of `GraphServiceProvider` using
 `@Inject` annotation this information is expected to be defined in configuration parameters of the RPA process under the
 following keys: client id under **`azure.services.auth.client.id`**, tenant id under **`azure.services.auth.tenant.id`**,
 list of API permissions under **`azure.services.graph.permission.list`**.